-Creating the look of a spiral block without curved piecing or foundation paper piecing can be done using a Snail’s Trail block- Ashley Hough shows you how to make one.
+Creating the look of a spiral block without the use of curved piecing or paper piecing can be done using a snail’s trail block pattern.
+In this video, Ashley Hough demonstrates this technique.

 Snail’s Trail Block

 The first step in constructing any quilt block is to cut out all of the pieces that make up the block.
 A snail’s trail block is made from simple squares, half square triangles, and quarter square triangles.

 Ashley begins by showing the difference between half and quarter square triangles and explains how to cut them.
 She also explains that in a block that is constructed like this one, some of the measurements are not what are considered “standard” measurements, but that you shouldn’t be afraid to cut any size listed in a pattern and explains where to find the needed increments on a standard quilting ruler.

 Ashley then shows how to lay out all of the pieces needed for the snail’s trail block once they have been cut.
 She explains that it is important to lay everything out in the correct orientation on a flat surface so that as you assemble the block, you can place it back down on the surface to make sure the pieces are being assembled in the correct way.